Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Data.md

 | FALSE        | Facebook  | 3.82           |
 | FALSE        | Instagram | 4.04           |
 | FALSE        | YouTube   | 4.04           |

+## How does location and demographics affect the choice of social media platform?